Diaz homers during 7th-inning rally, Rays beat Braves 7-5

+ATLANTA (AP) — Tampa Bay is making the most of its knack for comebacks to stay close in the AL East.

-ATLANTA (AP) — Yandy Diaz homered during a four-run rally in the seventh inning and the Tampa Bay Rays beat the Atlanta Braves 7-5 on Sunday.
+Yandy Diaz homered during a four-run rally in the seventh inning and the Rays beat the Atlanta Braves 7-5 on Sunday.

 The Rays trailed 3-0 after four innings and 4-3 before completing their 28th come-from-behind win to win two of three in the series.
+It is the second-most comeback wins in the majors to the 29 by the AL East-leading Boston Red Sox with 29, the team Tampa Bay is chasing.

+“There’s no quit in us,” said Kevin Kiermaier, whose double in the seventh tied the game at 4.
+“Just don’t ever count us out, no matter what, until that 27th out is made.”

+Kiermaier said he’d like to see the Rays start stronger in games to boost their chances of catching Boston.

+The Braves (45-47) have not been above .500 this season but trail the first-place New York Mets by only four games in the NL East.

+“I still feel like we’re capable of winning the division, honestly,” manager Brian Snitker said.
+“We’re in it till we’re out of it. … I’m still waiting to get on a run.”

-Joey Wendle singled and scored on Kevin Kiermaier’s double off A.J.
+Joey Wendle singled and scored on Kiermaier’s double off A.J.
 Minter (1-4) to tie it at 4 in the seventh.
 After Kiermaier stole third base, Austin Meadows’ sacrifice fly to gave Tampa Bay the lead.

 Diaz added to the lead with his two-run homer off Luke Jackson.